ThanhTran14/DocumentationProjectThanhTran/README.md

 ![drag](https://user-images.githubusercontent.com/97632664/166092202-a30f990d-b771-4a63-81f8-0430cda15240.jpg)

+To use Tictactoe program

-5. Use this line to compile the program : g++ -Wall -Werror -o tictactoe main.cc tictactoe.cc
+1. Use this line to compile the program : g++ -Wall -Werror -o tictactoe main.cc tictactoe.cc
 ![compile](https://user-images.githubusercontent.com/97632664/166091865-10100696-dec4-4275-b4ab-fb345ade5d2c.jpg)

-6. To run the program use ./tictactoe or tictactoe.
+2. To run the program use ./tictactoe or tictactoe.

-7. It would ask for Player 1 information it would ask for your first name and hit enter then it would ask for your age then hit enter.
+3. It would ask for Player 1 information it would ask for your first name and hit enter then it would ask for your age then hit enter.
 ![run](https://user-images.githubusercontent.com/97632664/166091951-7b580774-53ce-4be4-b383-6aefff93ac13.jpg)

-8. It would do the same thing for Player 2
+4. It would do the same thing for Player 2

-9. Make a valid command which would be RXCX the R meaning Row and C meaning Column, the program will keep repeating until a valid command.
+5. Make a valid command which would be RXCX the R meaning Row and C meaning Column, the program will keep repeating until a valid command.
 ![yourTurn](https://user-images.githubusercontent.com/97632664/166091966-caa61b10-b82c-43c3-bdb2-44639d51ab0a.jpg)

-10. The game will end if there is a tie or someone wins.
+6. The game will end if there is a tie or someone wins.

 #Functions of TicTacToe.